Axway/amplify-central/content/en/docs/integrate_with_central/query-the-traceability-apis-with-lexus.md

 ### Postman Collection

-For quicker execution, you may prefer to use the postman collection containing some of the examples below.: [https://documenter.getpostman.com/view/2125605/TWDanGAu](https://documenter.getpostman.com/view/2125605/TWDanGAu).
+For quicker execution, you may prefer to use the postman collection containing some of the examples shown below in the sample queries: [https://documenter.getpostman.com/view/2125605/TWDanGAu](https://documenter.getpostman.com/view/2125605/TWDanGAu).

 {{< alert title="Note" color="primary" >}}The Postman Collection requires the **_X-Axway-Tenant-Id_** and _**Authorization**_ headers to be set to POST to the backend service.{{< /alert >}}